Joaquín Loriga: First airplane landing in Galicia

-Moreover, Loriga is recognized for being the first pilot to land in Galicia, his homeland, over the Monte do Toxo in Lalín 23 July 1927.
+Moreover, Loriga is recognized as the first pilot to land in Galicia, his homeland, over the Monte do Toxo in Lalín 23 July 1927.

 The same day of his return to Cuatro Vientos, Loriga died in an accident, when the aircraft crashed during a landing at Cuatro Vientos Airport outside Madrid.
 His fellow villagers raised money to honour him with a monument, tasked to Francisco Asorey, inaugurated in the village on 1933.